iboing/ISTA-NAS/README.md

 # ISTA-NAS
-released code for the paper: ISTA-NAS: Efficient and Consistent Neural Architecture Search by Sparse Coding
+code for the paper: ISTA-NAS: Efficient and Consistent Neural Architecture Search by Sparse Coding (NeurIPS 2020) (to be released by December)